DongwookYoon/pull-requests-parser/README.md

 ## Description
 When prompted, enter either
-1. path of excel file containing "Sheet 1", with column "name", with each entry of format _user/repo-name_ (NOT TESTED YET)
+1. path of excel file as first argument and option "--sheetname" for the name of sheet one wishes to read
 1. string of the format _user/repo-name_

 Program will output `out/<user> <repo-name>.json` from the specified repo names, with objects of the following format: